UBC-MDS/mushroom_classifier/README.md

 ### Before you start

 -  Clone the repository to your local machine from GitHub.
--  Launch Docker Desktop and ensure it is running in the background (for Windows and MacOS users).
+-  Launch Docker Desktop and ensure it is running in the background (for Windows and macOS users).

 ### To replicate the analysis